Tinkerforge/doc/source/Hardware/Bricklets/Voltage.rst

-If you connect the Brick to the PC over USB, you should see a tab named "Voltage Bricklet" in the Brick Viewer after you pressed "connect", select this tab.
+If you connect the Brick to the PC over USB, you should see a tab named "Voltage Bricklet" in the Brick Viewer after you pressed "connect".
+Select this tab.
-If everything went as expected you can now see the exact voltage in volt and a graph that shows the voltage over time.
+If everything went as expected you can now see the voltage in volt and a graph that shows the voltage over time.

 .. image:: /Images/Bricklets/bricklet_voltage_brickv.jpg